Picovoice/rhino/binding/android/README.md

 } catch (RhinoException e) { }
 ```

 To feed Rhino your audio, you must send it frames of audio to its `process` function.
-Each call to `process` will return a RhinoInference object that will contain the following items:
+The function returns a boolean indicating whether it has an inference ready or not.
+When it returns true, call `getInference` to get a `RhinoInference` object with the following structure:

 - `getIsUnderstood()` - whether Rhino understood what it heard based on the context
 - `getIntent()` - if understood, name of intent that were inferred
 - `getSlots()` - if understood, dictionary of slot keys and values that were inferred

+The process loop would look something like this:
 ```java
 short[] getNextAudioFrame(){
     // .. get audioFrame